The FBI Experience

 The FBI Experience is a self-guided tour at FBI Headquarters in Washington, D.C.
 Open to the public, the tour features interactive multimedia exhibits, content, and artifacts—including a number of items from notable cases on display for the very first time—that help illustrate the importance of the Bureau’s work to protect the nation.

 Visitors to The FBI Experience will learn how the Bureau operates in the field, at Headquarters, and within communities across the country.
 They will also gain a rare look inside the organization’s investigative divisions, laboratory resources, professional occupations, and more.
-The rich experience tells the story of the FBI’s internal operations and history, as well as how its cooperation with local, state, federal, and international partners helps further its unique national security and law enforcement mission.
+The rich experience tells the story of the FBI’s internal operations and history, as well as how its cooperation with local, state, federal, and international partners helps further its unique role in national security and law enforcement.

 History of the Tour

-The FBI tour became the public face of the FBI in 1937, when FBI Headquarters was located in the Department of Justice building.
-In 1975, the J. Edgar Hoover FBI Building was opened to house Headquarters, and the tour became a significant component of the new building.
-Following the events of September 11, 2001, the tour was closed due to security risks and associated costs.
-It remained closed for nearly 10 years.
+The FBI tour became the public face of the FBI in 1937, when FBI Headquarters was located in the Department of Justice building in Washington, D.C.
+After the J. Edgar Hoover FBI Building opened in 1975, the tour quickly became a highlight for visitors to the nation’s capital.
+However, due to security concerns following the events of September 11, 2001, the tour was closed.

-In 2008, the FBI converted the tour into a modern education center to provide new employees and its numerous partners with deeper understanding of the Bureau and its work.
-In August 2014, the FBI launched a pilot program that opened the FBI Education Center to the public.
+Repurposing artifacts and information from the old tour, the FBI opened the Education Center in 2008 to provide an opportunity for new employees and law enforcement partners to learn more about the Bureau and its work.
+In 2014, the FBI launched a pilot program that opened the Education Center to the public.
 This allowed the Bureau the opportunity to tell its story—including its history, capabilities, and ideas for the future—to a wider audience.